 Hall use fees are for blocks of time up to 6 hours.
 Blocks of time from 6-9 hours will be charged 170% of the Hall use fee.

 Labor fees are charged for any event that is not sponsored by the Department of Music.
-Labor fees are $20.00 an hour for each stage manager or house manager and $15.00 an hour for each usher or other additional staff person needed.
+Labor fees are $20.00 an hour for each stage manager or house manager and $20.00 an hour for each usher or other additional staff person needed.
 There is a minimum two hour call for the above support staff.
+Programs require a minimum staff of one house manager and two stage managers to be scheduled.

 Inquiries or requests regarding our facilities should be directed to Larry Curry.